DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 **[Celo](https://docs.celo.org/general)**'s approach to inclusivity includes various design elements that set it apart from other blockchain networks.
 For example, it uses a unique phone-based identity system to help individuals without traditional forms of identification to access financial services.
 It also employs a stablecoin, the Celo Dollar (cUSD), to provide a stable store of value and facilitate low-cost transactions across the platform.

-**[Celo](https://docs.celo.org/general)** employs a **proof-of-stake** consensus mechanism, allowing users to participate in block validation by securing their cUSD or Celo Gold (cGLD) tokens as collateral.
+**[Celo](https://docs.celo.org/general)** employs a **proof-of-stake** consensus mechanism, allowing users to participate in block validation by securing their cUSD or CELO tokens as collateral.
 This mechanism ensures that validators have a vested interest in the network's success and that transactions can be processed efficiently and securely.

 In summary, the Celo blockchain is intended to provide people all over the world with accessible, secure, and transparent financial services.
 Its use of mobile-first development, a stablecoin, and a unique identity system all help it to achieve its goal of creating a more inclusive financial system.
 Its compatibility with the Ethereum network, use of proof-of-stake consensus, and emphasis on security and transparency make it an appealing option for both developers and users.